fleschutz/PowerShell/Docs/check-new-year.md

 ## check-new-year.ps1 - Checks the time until New Year

-This script checks the time until New Year and replies by text-to-speech (TTS).
+This PowerShell script checks the time until New Year and replies by text-to-speech (TTS).

 ## Parameters
 ```powershell